 It’s going to be dark and there will be high-spirited people in attendance.
 How you mitigate any safety issues is of paramount importance.
 Check for loose paving slabs, hoses, or sprinklers that are potential hazards, and make sure everything is as safe as it can be.
 If you do have a dog, it might also be worth warning your guests in case you have any friends who are scared of animals.

 86. Make Guests Aware of the House Rules

 You might not want people coming into the house and going upstairs.
-There might be room you don’t want them to open when looking for the wash room.
-If some of your guests are unfamiliar with your home, then it can be worth clearly labelling the way to the toilet, and marking doors with “do not enter” if you have had to put pets away for the night.
+There might be a room you don’t want them to open when looking for the washroom.
+If some of your guests are unfamiliar with your home, then it can be worth clearly labeling the way to the toilet, and marking doors with “do not enter” if you have had to put pets away for the night.